 The display is also certified by TÜV Rheinland Low Blue Light Certification so a long time reading or watching is less harmful to your eyes.
 HDR 10+ support is there so watching Netflix in high definition is not a problem.

 Finally, we have to mention the MEMC feature something also found on modern TVs it has additional motion smoothness to lower fps content by inserting extra frames.

 We have Triple Corning® Gorilla® Glass 5 covering the front, back, and camera lenses so it makes the Mi 10T more sturdy for accidental drops.

 Performance and Gaming in Mi 10T:

-One section where it shines, here Xiaomi used top graded Qalucomm processor that gives enough power to the device can handle anything with ease.
+In one section where it shines, here Xiaomi used top graded Qalucomm processor that gives enough power to the device and can handle anything with ease.

 At the heart of the Mi 10, T is a flagship-grade Snapdragon 865 chipset.
 The performance is excellent and you get 5g connectivity too.
 While it might not be as chart-topping as the newer snapdragon 870, the 865 still holds its own and doesn’t disappoint you in the performance section.